The Neighbors: Income

 a lower average income may actually have a lower childhood poverty rate than

 another with a higher average income, and this helps us understand the

 The neighbors in the N Tampa St / W Columbus Dr neighborhood in Tampa are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 than 83.7% of U.S. neighborhoods.

-is a lower rate of childhood poverty than is found in 64.2%
+line, this neighborhood has a higher rate of childhood poverty than 58.4%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about